19hours/sg-statutes/Acts/Consumer Protection (Trade Descriptions and Safety Requirements) Act.md

 (4) A person asserting that he is the owner of any goods seized and that they are not liable to forfeiture may personally or by his agent authorised in writing give written notice to the Director that he claims those goods.

-(5) On receipt of such notice the Director may direct that such goods be released or may refer the matter to a court for decision.
+(5) On receipt of such notice, the Director may direct that such goods be released or may refer the matter to a court for decision.

 (6) All things forfeited or deemed to be forfeited shall be delivered to the Director and shall be disposed of in accordance with the directions of the Minister.

-(7) Where any goods seized in exercise of the powers conferred by this Act are of a perishable nature or where the custody of those goods involves unreasonable expense and inconvenience they may be sold at any time and the proceeds of the sale held to abide by the result of any prosecution or claim under this section.
+(7) Where any goods seized in exercise of the powers conferred by this Act are of a perishable nature or where the custody of those goods involves unreasonable expense and inconvenience, they may be sold at any time and the proceeds of the sale held to abide by the result of any prosecution or claim under this section.

 ### Goods seized may be delivered to owner or other person

 27\.
-The Minister may upon application made to him in writing through the Director order any goods seized in exercise of the powers conferred by this Act whether forfeited or taken and deemed to be forfeited to be delivered to the owner or other person entitled thereto upon such terms and conditions as he may consider fit.
+The Minister may upon application made to him in writing through the Director order any goods seized in exercise of the powers conferred by this Act, whether forfeited or taken and deemed to be forfeited, to be delivered to the owner or other person entitled thereto upon such terms and conditions as he may consider fit.

 ### Protection of officers